ccsf-math/data-science-coordinator-guide/_build/site/public/infrastructure-a1ef735c78412cb13eb2780ab9ae7e7b.md

 - Coordinate with {term}`Sean Morris`, {term}`Shawn Wiggins`, and MATH 108 Faculty to make sure the CCSF JupyterHub is update to date and functioning correctly.
 - Prepare the GitHub Project for the current semester.
 - Prepare MATH 108 materials for instructor review.
-- Edit or assign someone to edit the materials that needed to be updated or created.
-- Make sure the project is updated as needed to keep the instructors and staff informed about the status of the course materials.
+- Update the Project as needed to keep the instructors and staff informed about the status of the course materials.
-- Distribute instructor reviewed materials to students at the pace of the established Milestone dates.
+- Distribute instructor reviewed materials to students.

 ---